NO-ob/LoliSnatcher_Droid/README.md

 - [x] View image previews
 - [x] Load new image previews on scroll
 - [ ] View Tags and Full Sized Image in a intent
+- [ ] Add Open in browser button to gallery
 - [x] Batch download Images from gelbooru
 - [x] Add support for danbooru
 - [ ] Add settings